RoanBrand/gobroke/README.md

 * Config path can be overridden with `gobroke -c="path_to_config_file"`

 ## TODO
+* MQTT 5
+* Refactor to allow embeddable into another project with clean API.
 * Persistence to survive restart
 * $SYS Topic
 * Rate limiting